Sean Stone hopes Islam conversion aids understanding

 Iranian media has widely covered Sean Stone's conversion and his well-documented Iran-friendly comments.

-Stone said the best Iran could do with regard to the tensions surrounding the country over its controversial nuclear program was not to look to the West.
+Stone said the best Iran could do with regard to the tensions surrounding the country over its controversial nuclear programme was not to look to the West.

 "Pay attention to the east, and work with its partners like China." he said.
 "Try to industrialize the country and bring life to its economy."